klimenkosergei/expensify-app/README.md

 FIREBASE_APP_ID;
 ```

-When run in development, project will look for these variables in `.env.development` file.
+When ran in development, project will look for env variables in `.env.development` file.

-When test suit is ran, project will look for these variables in `.env.test` file to have seperate from live database for testing.
+When test suit is ran, project will look for env variables in `.env.test` file to, which has different values for test database.